 Daily Fantasy Sports in Louisiana

 Daily fantasy betting in Louisiana isn’t allowed as of yet.
 Louisiana was one of a handful of states that prevented its residents from engaging in daily fantasy sports contests (DFS).
 As a result, the Louisiana’s best fantasy sports sites did not accept players from the state.
 Recently, this changed in November 2018, when voters approved a new law legalizing monetized fantasy sports contests in the state.
 That being said, it will be a while before the games come to LA.
 The state’s Gaming Control Board still needs to figure out how DFS games will be taxed and regulated.
 Until this is done, there are no trustworthy daily fantasy sports sites that accept Louisianans.
 By the end of 2019, LA residents should expect to see DFS hit the state.

 Online Casino Gaming in Louisiana

 Louisiana is somewhat of a gambler’s paradise when it comes to casinos.
 Within LA borders, you can find one land-based casino, fifteen riverboat casinos, four racinos, and five tribal casinos.
 Players are spoiled when it comes to gaming options.
-Nevertheless, in the state it remains illegal to game at online casinos, and there are currently no legal online casino sites for Louisianans.
+Nevertheless, in the state it remains illegal to game at online casinos, and there is currently no legal online casino in Louisiana.
 All indicators suggest that it will be some time before online gambling is legal in Louisiana.
 We will update this page should anything change regarding the state’s online gambling laws.